akeneo/pim-docs/cookbook/form_customization/add_a_new_tab_to_product_edit_form.rst

 How to add a visibility checker
 -------------------------------

-You can decide to display your tab only to a category of user or only on form edit, etc. To ease this process, we created some standard visibility checkers:
+You can decide to display your view element only to a category of users or only on form edit, etc. To ease this process, we created some standard visibility checkers:

 .. code-block:: yaml